mdx-workshop/mdx-submissions21/paper.md

 KUIELAB-MDX-Net consists of five networks, all trained separately.

 ## TFC-TDF-U-Net v2
-For the MDX Challenge we modified TFC-TDF-U-Net with two objectives, fast inference and high SDR.
+For the MDX Challenge we modified TFC-TDF-U-Net for faster inference as well as higher SDR.

 The following changes were made to the network architecture:
 - For "U" connections, we used multiplication instead of concatenation.